-- 38 As discussed in Section 3.3.3, Critical Habitat and Essential Fish Habitat, critical habitat has been - designated in the Study Area for the Columbia River Chum Salmon ESU, Lower Columbia Coho Salmon - 40 ESU, Lower Columbia Chinook Salmon ESU, the Upper Columbia Spring Chinook Salmon ESU, the - Lower, Middle, and Upper Columbia River Steelhead DPSs, and all listed Snake River ESUs and DPSs. - In addition, all facilities that support hatchery programs included in this EA have operated and/or released - 43 juvenile hatchery fish into Pacific Salmon EFH.
+- 36 As discussed in Section 3.3.3, Critical Habitat and Essential Fish Habitat, critical habitat has been - designated in the Study Area for the Columbia River Chum Salmon ESU, Lower Columbia Coho Salmon - 38 ESU, Lower Columbia Chinook Salmon ESU, the Upper Columbia Spring Chinook Salmon ESU, the - 39 Lower, Middle, and Upper Columbia River Steelhead DPSs, and all listed Snake River ESUs and DPSs. - In addition, all facilities that support hatchery programs included in this EA have operated and/or released - 41 juvenile hatchery fish into Pacific Salmon EFH. - 42 Direct effects on critical habitat and EFH have resulted from facility operation (e.g., water diversion and - 43 effluent discharge), maintenance (e.g., instream sediment removal), and the presence of hatchery - 44 program-related weirs and water withdrawal structures.
+Genetic and ecological interactions between

-- 1 Direct effects on critical habitat and EFH have resulted from facility operation (e.g., water diversion and - 2 effluent discharge), maintenance (e.g., instream sediment removal), and the presence of hatchery - 3 program-related weirs and water withdrawal structures.
-Genetic and ecological interactions between - 4 hatchery-reared fish and fish in the natural environment have also contributed to minor degradation of - 5 critical habitat and EFH, particularly as related to rearing habitat. - 6 As described in Section 3.3.5.8, Facility Operations, water withdrawals for hatchery operations can affect - 7 critical habitat and EFH by reducing streamflow, impeding migration, or limiting the amount of stream- - 8 dwelling organisms that could provide prey for juvenile salmonids.
-Water withdrawals can also kill or - 9 injure juvenile salmonids through impingement upon inadequately designed intake screens or by - 10 entrainment of juvenile fish into the water diversion structures.
-All hatchery programs have been operated - to minimize each of these effects.
-In general, water withdrawals are small enough in scale that changes in - 12 flow are low, and measurable impacts on critical habitat and EFH do not occur.
-Minor modifications to - 13 channel habitat by construction and operation of weirs or maintenance actions have resulted in short-term - water quality impairments.
-However, impacts on water quality are typically short-lived, and have not - 15 altered the function or usability of critical habitat and EFH once turbidity subsides. - Hatchery fish returning to the Lower and Middle Columbia River domains largely spawn and rear near the - 17 hatchery of origin, and generally do not enter critical habitat and/or EFH areas for other species outside of - the Study Area.
-Some spring Chinook Salmon and steelhead from ongoing programs might stray into - other rivers.
-However, because straying is low from these programs (NMFS 2018b, 2018c), these few - 20 strays do not exceed the carrying capacities of natural production areas, or increase disease or predation - 21 in these habitats.
+- hatchery-reared fish and fish in the natural environment have also contributed to minor degradation of - 2 critical habitat and EFH, particularly as related to rearing habitat. - 3 As described in Section 3.3.5.8, Facility Operations, water withdrawals for hatchery operations can affect

+4 critical habitat and EFH by reducing streamflow, impeding migration, or limiting the amount of stream-

+5 dwelling organisms that could provide prey for juvenile salmonids.
+Water withdrawals can also kill or

+- 6 injure juvenile salmonids through impingement upon inadequately designed intake screens or by - 7 entrainment of juvenile fish into the water diversion structures.
+All hatchery programs have been operated - 8 to minimize each of these effects.
+In general, water withdrawals are small enough in scale that changes in - 9 flow are low, and measurable impacts on critical habitat and EFH do not occur.
+Minor modifications to - channel habitat by construction and operation of weirs or maintenance actions have resulted in short-term water quality impairments.
+However, impacts on water quality are typically short-lived, and have not - 11 water quality impairments.
+However, impacts on water quality are typically short-lived, and 12 altered the function or usability of critical habitat and EFH once turbidity subsides. - 13 Hatchery fish returning to the Lower and Middle Columbia River domains largely spawn and rear near the - hatchery of origin, and generally do not enter critical habitat and/or EFH areas for other species outside of other rivers.
+However, because straying is low from these programs (NMFS 2018b, 2018c), these few